tobiasbriones/standard-for-java/draft.md

 Java is best qualified for these use cases in general and for me than any other popular general-purpose language because the tradeoffs among features, breaking changes, maintainability, etc., are well-balanced in the Java ecosystem.

+## Points

+- Don't use final for local variables as it should be the default so skip it and use effectively final instead.
+- Never use the LHS variable type when using `new` on the RHS.
+- Try to use type inference most of the time.